Lille

-Lille (/'liːl/, LEEL; /fr/; Rijsel /nl/; Lile; Rysel) is a city in the northern part of France, within French Flanders.
+Lille (/liːl/ LEEL; /fr/; Rijsel /nl/; Lile; Rysel) is a city in the northern part of France, within French Flanders.
 Positioned along the Deûle river, near France's border with Belgium, it is the capital of the Hauts-de-France region, the prefecture of the Nord department, and the main city of the European Metropolis of Lille.
+It is also the seat of the European Union Customs Authority.

-The city of Lille proper had a population of 236,234 in 2020 within its small municipal territory of 35 km², but together with its French suburbs and exurbs the Lille metropolitan area (French part only), which extends over 1666 km2, had a population of 1,515,061 that same year (January 2020 census), the fourth most populated in France after Paris, Lyon, and Marseille.
-The city of Lille and 94 suburban French municipalities have formed since 2015 the European Metropolis of Lille, an indirectly elected metropolitan authority now in charge of wider metropolitan issues, with a population of 1,182,250 at the January 2020 census.
+The city of Lille proper had a population of 238,246 in 2023 within its small municipal territory of 35 km², but together with its French suburbs and exurbs the Lille metropolitan area (French part only), which extends over 1666 km2, had a population of 1,530,624 (2023), the fourth most populated in France after Paris, Lyon, and Marseille.
+The city of Lille and 94 suburban French municipalities have formed since 2015 the European Metropolis of Lille, an indirectly elected metropolitan authority now in charge of wider metropolitan issues, with a population of 1,195,234 (2023).

 More broadly, Lille belongs to a vast conurbation formed with the Belgian cities of Mouscron, Kortrijk, Tournai and Menin, which gave birth in January 2008 to the Eurometropolis Lille–Kortrijk–Tournai, the first European Grouping of Territorial Cooperation (EGTC), which has more than 2.1 million inhabitants.
+At the national level, the European Metropolis of Lille ranks second only to the Île-de-France region for its concentration of international corporate headquarters.

 Nicknamed in France the "Capital of Flanders", Lille and its surroundings belong to the historical region of Romance Flanders, a former territory of the county of Flanders that is not part of the linguistic area of West Flanders.
 A garrison town (as evidenced by its Citadel), Lille has had an eventful history from the Middle Ages to the French Revolution.
 Very often besieged during its history, it belonged successively to the Kingdom of France, the Burgundian State, the Holy Roman Empire of Germany and the Spanish Netherlands before being definitively attached to the France of Louis XIV following the War of Spanish Succession along with the entire territory making up the historic province of French Flanders.
 Lille was again under siege in 1792 during the Franco-Austrian War, and in 1914 and 1940.
 It was severely tested by the two world wars of the 20th century during which it was occupied and suffered destruction.